 About Me

 Hi, I am a Ph.D. candidate in the Dept. of Psychology at Harvard University, advised by Prof. George Alvarez and Prof. Talia Konkle.
 I am grateful to be supported by the Graduate Fellowship at the Kempner Institute for the Study of Natural and Artificial Vision.
 Broadly, I study how the human visual system transforms raw sensory input into structured, meaningful representations and how we can uncover similar mechanisms inside large-scale vision models.
+For a brief overview of my research, see short feature articles here and here.

-• On the mechanistic interpretability side, we build a decomposition framework that separates positional and semantic information in Vision Transformers via spectral factorization of the query–key interaction, allowing us to isolate the circuits that govern internal information flow.
+On the mechanistic interpretability side, we build a decomposition framework that separates positional and semantic information in Vision Transformers via spectral factorization of the query–key interaction, allowing us to isolate the circuits that govern internal information flow.

-Here is our recent work on holistic processing and shape perception in vision models
+Recent work on shape perception in vision models

 Link to paper (NeurIPS 2025), project page, and tweet-thread